blaze-nyan/blaze-nyan/README.md

-# Hello there, I'm Blaze Nyan! 👋
+# Hello there, I'm Blaze! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer who loves to explore and create new things in the world of technology.